GioCities

 However, there was one big report I got that was too significant to just edit into the article.
 Because these allegations were new, and from a credible source, I thought they warranted their own article and research.

-By the request of the source (because Andrew is known to be aggressively litigious), I have edited our conversation into a synthetic document.
+By the request of the source (because Andrew is known to be aggressively litigious), I have edited our conversation into a synthetic document summarizing their position.
 This is a summary of the claims from the source to preserve their anonymity and ensure clarity.
 I am not yet asserting anything, just stating what the source said; Iā€™ll hold my personal comments until after the whole thing.
 Here is that report:

 The biggest reason thereā€™s an NDA in place about The Odd Gentlemenā€™s involvement is that Andrew wanted to cover up the fact that much of the blame is on Andrewā€™s failure to deliver a workable plan to the studio in the agreed-upon schedule.